Last updated February 1, 2024

-Almost all libraries now buy e-book licenses from publishers and make them available for download by patrons, formatted for their device type, through services such as OverDrive.
+Almost all libraries now buy e-book licenses from publishers and make them available for download by patrons, formatted for their device type, through services such as OverDrive and Libby.

-At most libraries, many titles are available for download right away, but if you want to borrow an e-book that has landed on, say, the Oprah’s Book Club reading list, expect to spend some time on the waitlist before your book becomes available.
+At most libraries, many titles are available for download right away, but if you want to borrow a bestseller or the latest Reese’s Book Club pick, expect to spend some time on the waitlist.

-While libraries typically limit e-book loan periods to between seven and 21 days, for some titles you can specify a longer lending period.
+While libraries typically limit e-book loan periods to a max of 21 days, for some titles you can specify a longer lending period.
 After the borrowing period expires, access to the e-book is removed from your device and it can be loaned to other patrons.